Fonts and typography

 Noto is an open licensed font family from Google that was developed to support all languages without the little boxes—known as tofu—that show up when a font does not support a character.
 The simple, clean design makes it a good counterpart to the Red Hat type family.

 Key principles of typography at Red Hat

 Whether you’re using type to simply convey information or are using it as an expressive design element, apply these principles to ensure that your typography looks and feels like Red Hat.

-We use sentence case—not all caps or title case—in Red Hat materials, including headlines (we use title case for job titles).
+We use sentence case—not all caps or title case—in Red Hat materials, including headlines.
 Type in all caps implies that we are yelling or overly aggressive.
 Sentence case is more authentic, friendly, and realistic, and it lets capitalized words stand out.
 For guidance on capitalizing words, review the Red Hat corporate style guide.

-Always use sentence case in Red Hat materials, even for headlines.
+Always use sentence case text for Red Hat materials, even for headlines.
 We write the way that real people talk, and that extends to how we use our fonts.

-Use 1 treatment to create hierarchy or emphasis.
+Use one treatment to create hierarchy or emphasis.
 Choose the most important word or phrase to emphasize.

-Do not use more than 1 type of emphasis at a time.
+Do not use more than one type of emphasis at a time.
 It creates confusion and makes it difficult for the audience to decide what is most important.